dominiksaul/HEIG-VD-CLD-Labo/Labo02/003_Custom_AMI.md

 * Observations ?

 ```
-If we configure a profile picture for the user, we see on the other instance that the user does have a profile picture configured now.
+If we configure a profile picture for the user, we see on the other instance that the user does have a profile picture configured.
-But we don't see the picture on the other instance.
-This probably because drupal doesn't save the images in the db but locally on the server.
+However the picture is not available on the other instance.
+Probably because drupal doesn't save images in the DB but locally on the server.
 ```